Skip to main content

 8. Other measurable factors of indicators identified by the department

 OHCS is required to publish the equity indicators on Jan.
-1, 2025 and annually thereafter.
-Indicators A, D, E, G, and H will be included in the first version of the dashboard published on Jan.
+1, 2025, and annually thereafter.
+Indicators A, D, E, G, and H were included in the first version of the dashboard published on Jan.
 1, 2025.
+Indicator C and part of Indicator B were added during the 2026 publication.
 See below for a description of methods and sources.
-Each version of the dashboard will be saved in an archived section of OHCS’s Tableau Public page as a reference.
-The first version is available at OHNA Housing Equity Indicators Dashboard_V1 | Tableau Public.
+The initial version of the dashboard will be saved in an archived section of OHCS’ Tableau Public page as a reference.
+Future iterations will be publicly available on the ArcGIS Experience Builder platform.

 Methods and Data Sources